semrush/intergalactic/website/docs/components/bulk-textarea/bulk-textarea.md

 ### Validation

-You can define your own validation rules for the input: on submit, onBlur, or on line break.
-By default, validation in the component works on line break.
+You can define your own validation rules for the input: instant, on submit, onBlur, or on line break.
+By default, our component uses instant validation.

 ### Tooltips